RPerobeli/PlatFOIL/README.md

 ### Then:
 * Insert the folder CustomByRPSC into PlatEMO's problems/SingleObjectiveOptimization folder;
 * At Tutorial folder, in file Otimizador.m, change the addpath to a new one that references PlatEMO repo folder.
+* Change the optimization conditions (Reynolds-Re, Mach-M, and alpha) in both CustomXFOIL.m (already in PlatEMO folder) and Otimizador.m files.

 ### After these configuration steps, run Otimizador.m to start the GA.